YOU SAID IT. WE HEARD YOU. we’re responding.

 Thank you for the great response to our Alumni Survey.
 We read the feedback, are thrilled most of you have a great feeling about Gonzaga, and we appreciate the constructive recommendations on how we can serve you better.
 New and enhanced resources in the areas most important to your alumni experience are listed below.
 Watch for changes yet to come.

 - Online Directory – it’s refreshed.
 Update your profile or contact a friend at zagsonline.org.

 - Online Mentoring Platform: It’s new.
 Mentor a student or alum, or start a corporate or affinity group zagsonline.org/mentoring

-- Regional Chapters – We’ve added more locations to the map.
+- Regional Chapters – We’ve added more locations, join yours today.

 ENHANCED CAREER SERVICES

 - Atomic Learning – Improve your computer skills with online software training and resources

 - Career Treks – Students and Alumni enjoy career fairs, corporate visits, alumni panel discussions and networking dinners.
 Join us in New York, Seattle, Spokane, Portland, Silicon Valley, San

 - Francisco, Denver and L.A. for Treks.